 Completed in 2014, the CSU Powerhouse Energy Campus is located near the heart of Old Town and serves as the headquarters of the Energy Institute.
 The Powerhouse Energy Campus is an incredible facility that conducts research and development across a wide-range of disciplines on a host of energy and climate solution topics.
 The facility also is home to the Engines and Energy Conversion lab (with large engines that are quite impressive), cookstove research, large-scale thermal energy labs, hydrogen fueling and electric vehicle labs, a rapid prototyping lab and so much more!

-Sustainability in Plain Sight
+Sustainability Hidden in Plain Sight

 Join Stacey, the CSU Campus Energy Coordinator on a green walking tour of Main Campus.
 Let’s walk and talk and explore a few of the things that enable and support sustainability action and practices here at CSU.
 Sustainability at CSU is a team sport.
 We’ll explore and discuss the things you may or may not see that help CSU achieve its sustainability goals; the role students, faculty, staff, alumni, and friends play.
 Every one of us makes a difference!